 Mon Amie Amy Gift Shop, Ashburn VA 20147, Gifts for all occasions

-Playing golf alone changes what you hear on the course — the particular silence between shots, the way a decision made badly or well belongs entirely to you.
-Solo Golf: Meditative & Practical Guide from Hachette is built around that specific, underappreciated experience.
-This photo-filled gift book makes the case that solo golf isn't a fallback when playing partners are unavailable — it's its own discipline, with its own rewards for mental focus, technical development, and a quieter relationship with the game itself.
+Playing golf alone changes what you hear on the course — and Solo Golf: A Meditative & Practical Guide from Hachette is built entirely around that shift.
+This photo-filled book makes the case that a solo round isn't a fallback when playing partners cancel; it's a distinct, worthwhile way to experience the game.